zammad/zammad-org/src/it/documentation/use/guides/search.md

 navigation.
 Either select it via mouse or use the keyboard shortcut [[s]].
 After activation, you can see the tickets that were recently closed from your taskbar as well as your recent search queries.
 To search, simply type a term.
-The search then displays all matching items for which you have at least view or read permissions, grouped by type like users and tickets.
+The search then displays matching items for which you have at least view or read permissions, grouped by type like users and tickets.
 Selecting one of those results opens the item as tab in the taskbar.
+The number of results per type is limited: as soon as your search matches more than two types, each group shows up to five results.
+Use the detailed search to get the full result set.

 Searching for a term also matches any values that begin with it.
 For example, searching for `brooks` also finds values like `brookster`.
 This